cs1302uga/cs1302-ce22/README.md

    </table>

-1. There's one small difference between this app and the original `ImageApp`: **we have introduced an intentional 5 second delay to the starter code.** Load one of the following URLs to see the delay:
+1. There's one small difference between this app and the original `ImageApp`: **we have introduced an intentional 5 second delay to the starter code.** Notice that while an image is loading, the app becomes unresponsive (try changing the text in the URL field while the image is loading).
+To test, load one of the following URLs:
      * `http://cobweb.cs.uga.edu/~mec/cs1302/gui/pikachu.png`
      * `http://cobweb.cs.uga.edu/~mec/cs1302/gui/brad.jpg`
      * `http://cobweb.cs.uga.edu/~mec/cs1302/gui/SuccessKid.jpg`